Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ```

-Next let's look at the various car models the batteries are in.
-We use the same set of battery parts in several different models across our product line:
+Next, look at the various car models that have those batteries.
+The same set of battery parts are used in several different models across the product line:

 ```sql